rafarmerjr1/rafarmerjr1.github.io/_posts/2022-06-13-SAML-miniOrange.md

 This module has an authentication and authorization bypass vulnerability.
 Any individual with access to a HTTP request intercepting method is able to bypass authentication and authorization - impersonating existing users and any existing role.
 All that is required is for the attacker to know (or guess) a valid username.

 Due to the SAML SP module's failure to verify *the existence* of a signature, any applications using the affected versions of miniOrange are effectively without authentication or authorization controls.
+Enabling certificate or signature checking in affected versions of MiniOrange will not mitigate the vulnerability.

 ## Explanation